vmware/container-service-extension/docs/cse3_1/CSE_INSTALL_PREREQUISITES.md

 * An org.
 * A VDC within the org, which
-  * has an org VDC network connected to an external network (with Internet connectivity).
-The external network connection is required to enable cluster VMs to download packages during configuration.
+  * has an org VDC network that has Internet connectivity.
+This is required to enable cluster VMs to download packages during configuration.
+It can be a
+    * directly connected Org VDC network, or
+    * routed Org VDC network, with a SNAT rule allowing VMs connected to the network access to outside world.
   * can host vApps
   * has sufficient storage to create vApps and publish them as templates.
 * Users in the org with privileges necessary to perform operations like configuring AMQP, creating public catalog entries, and managing vApps.